eclipse-tractusx/eclipse-tractusx.github.io/docs/website-guidelines/understanding-multi-instance-versioning.md

 sidebar_position: 6
 ---

-Like mentioned in the [important to know!](/docs/kit-process/processes/create_KIT_page#important-to-know) section, In this `guideline` page we want to talk a bit about the structure, documentation instances, versioning and conditional rendering (non official) solution for the `versions dropdown` menu.
+Like mentioned in the [important to know!](/docs/kit-process/processes/create_KIT_page.md#important-to-know) section, In this `guideline` page we want to talk a bit about the structure, documentation instances, versioning and conditional rendering (non-official) solution for the `versions dropdown` menu.

 ## Our multi-instance structure

-We have structured our documentation i a way that it's divided in 3 instances/folders:
+We have structured our documentation in a way that it's divided in 3 instances/folders:

 - `./docs` -> dedicated to the `Developer Hub` content (not versioned)
 - `./docs-kits` -> dedicated to the `KITs` content (versioned)